KenBonny/FadOrFabulous/presentation.md

         let existingFlights = existingFlights |> List.ofSeq
         let flightRegistered = validateFlight drone existingFlights trajectory let message = flightRegistered
-        let result =
+        return
             match flightRegistered with
-            | FlightRejected reason -> struct (Results.NotFound(reason), message)
+            | FlightRejected reason -> struct (Results.NotFound(reason), message, SaveFlight(None))
-            | FlightRegistered flight ->
+            | FlightRegistered flight -> struct (Results.Ok(flight.Id), message, SaveFlight(Some flight))
-                db.Flights.Add(flight) |> ignore
-                struct (Results.Ok(flight.Id), message)

-        let! _ = db.SaveChangesAsync()
-        return result
     }
 ```

 If the body of the request contains correct JSON, Wolverine will automatically deserialize it into the `FlightPath` list.
 The thing that you have to be aware of is that Wolverine, out of the box, uses the `System.Text.Json` library.
 It does not support discriminated unions out of the box.
 I had to configure Wolverine to use the `Newtonsoft.Json` library.
 This is not a problem as Wolverine is very flexible in this regard.
 It's just something to be aware of.

 In the method body, I'm using a pattern that I'm growing ever more fond of: first load all the data that I will need and then process or validate it.
 After all processing is done, I can then save the data.
+Wolverine even helps with this in the form of side effects.
 This will make writing automated tests later a lot easier as I can focus on the processing and not on the loading and saving of data.

 Before I'm going to focus on the validation part, I'm going to highlight the result creation.
 The output of the validation will be another discriminated union on which we can make decisions about the HTTP response and wether or not to save the flight to our database.